NicYoung01/post-install-config/README.md

 <img src="https://i.imgur.com/bkxKRNk.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Manage your "SLA Plans" to set rules/guidelines and time information for labels to put on tickets.
+Manage your "SLA Plans" to set rules/guidelines as well as the time to set the priorities on certain tickets.
 </p>
 <br />